The Clear Advantages of Near Net Shape (NNS) Casting of Expendable Refractories

 Repeatability

-Before newly manufactured moulds are put on the shop floor to begin manufacturing expendables, Pyrotek quality control personnel check each critical dimension against engineering drawings.
-After confirming the mould is within tolerance, each piece made from the mould will be correct.
+Before newly manufactured molds are put on the shop floor to begin manufacturing expendables, Pyrotek's quality control personnel check each critical dimension against engineering drawings.
+Once it's confirmed that the mold is within tolerance, each piece made from the mold will be correct.
 This means that after firing, they will be within tolerance.
-This contrasts with processes that require parts to be machined, whereby each piece not only has to be set correctly in the machine but the operator must machine it accurately and the product measured again.
-Diamond tipped core drills are used to machine orifice ring gobs.
-These core drills wear each time they are used and must be checked regularly to see if they can maintain the required machined tolerance.
-As machining is not required with near net shape casting, this is never an issue.
+This contrasts with processes that require every part to be machined independently, where each piece not only has to be set correctly in the machine, but the operator must machine it accurately and the product checked for accuracy.
+Diamond tipped core drills are used to machine orifice ring gobs and these drills wear by a small amount each time they are used.
+As such, the hole diameters will change over time and they must be monitored to ensure they don’t fall out of tolerance.
+As machining is not needed with Pyrotek’s NNS process, this is never an issue.

-It is a well-known fact that one of the causes of blister in glass is the result of porosity in the expendable.
-When orifice rings are machined, the core drill cuts into the refractory and exposes any internal porosity.
-This releases nitrogen and carbon dioxide into the glass.
-In one case study, it showed that over $100,000 a year in container rejection and loss of production was attributable to this problem.
-The problem could not be fixed by filling the porosity, because the refractory filler fell out soon after it was exposed to molten glass.
-This issue was easily solved by switching to Pyrotek expendables - NNS production does not require any machining.
+Most of Pyrotek's competitor’s orifice rings require the orifices to be machined to size, and the machining by core drills exposes internal porosity.
+It is well known that one of the causes of blister in glass is from porosity in expendable refractories.
+When in contact with hot glass, the porosity will release nitrogen and carbon dioxide into the glass.
+In one case study, it showed that more than $100,000 a year in container rejections and loss of production was attributable to this problem.
+The problem could not be fixed by patching the porosity with refractory filler, because the refractory filler fell out soon after it was exposed to molten glass.
+This made the problem worse by having refractory stones in the gobs as well as blister.
+This issue was easily solved by switching to Pyrotek expendables, as its NNS production does not require any machining.

 Structural Integrity